ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/tools-ides/intellij-plugin/using-intellij-plugin-features.md

 ![Debug Ballerina programs](../images/debug-ballerina-intellij.gif)

+>**Troubleshooting:** When debugging a code, which includes an action invocation, you need to add a breakpoint to the next line to step over and continue debugging.
+If not, stepping over will move to the line above.

 ## Viewing the sequence diagram

 The underlying language semantics of Ballerina were designed by modeling how independent parties communicate via structured interactions.
 Subsequently, every Ballerina program can be displayed as a sequence diagram of its flow including endpoints as well as synchronous and asynchronous calls.